apereo/cas/docs/cas-server-documentation/release_notes/RC7.md

 As stated above, it is likely that CAS `7` would switch to using JDK `21` as its baseline in the next few release candidates.

+### Google Authenticator Device Registration

+When using Google Authenticator as a multifactor authentication provider, the workflow for device registration is slightly alterred to now require a successful authentication event before additional devices can be registered by the user.
+This change is only applicable if CAS is configured to allow multiple device registrations.

 ### Docker-based Integration Tests